-- 8.216 The Heath Road Hospital is a strategic health facility serving Ipswich and the surrounding area.
+- 8.221 The Heath Road Hospital is a strategic health facility serving Ipswich and the surrounding area.
 It is important that any rationalisation of uses there takes place in the context of a planned strategy for healthcare provision which itself takes account of the future growth of Ipswich and the Ipswich Policy Area.
-Decisions on changes to acute care provision need to be considered in the context of their health impact, in particular the community's ability to access services appropriately and in a timely fashion. - 8.217 It is also essential that the travel implications are fully considered and measures put in place to encourage the use of sustainable modes where possible by staff, out-patients, and visitors.
-In particular, measures should tackle existing parking issues in surrounding residential areas and the Hospital should put in place monitoring to ensure that any measures are proving effective. - 8.218 The St Clement's Hospital site consists of a number of buildings and open spaces, including the Victorian hospital building, and grounds to the front and rear.
+Decisions on changes to acute care provision need to be considered in the context of their health impact, in particular the community's ability to access services appropriately and in a timely fashion. - 8.222 It is also essential that the travel implications are fully considered and measures put in place to encourage the use of sustainable modes where possible by staff, out-patients, and visitors.
+In particular, measures should tackle existing parking issues in surrounding residential areas and the Hospital should put in place monitoring to ensure that any measures are proving effective. - 8.223 The St Clement's Hospital site consists of a number of buildings and open spaces, including the Victorian hospital building, and grounds to the front and rear.
 It excludes the St Clement's Golf Course.
-Part of the site is to be retained for continued mental health care provision, but a substantial proportion of the site is expected to become vacant in 2010.
-The Strategic Housing Land Availability Assessment 2009 identified this as a site that would be appropriate (in part at least) for a housing allocation for approximately 350 homes.
-Accordingly, the reallocation of the site for these purposes will be dealt with through the Site Allocations and Policies development plan document. - 8.219 Where other healthcare sites become available for re-use, the Council will wish to be satisfied that they are not needed for other community uses before considering non-community uses.
-This is because it is difficult to find sites for such uses and once they are lost they are extremely difficult to replace.
+DELETED: Part of the site is to be retained for continued mental health care provision, but a substantial proportion of the site is expected to become vacant in 2010.
+The Strategic Housing Land Availability Assessment INSERTED: update identifies DELETED: 2009 identified this as a site that would be appropriate (in part at least) for a housing allocation for approximately INSERTED: 227 DELETED: 350 homes INSERTED: following discussions with the landowner's representatives.
+Accordingly, the reallocation of the site for these purposes will be dealt with through the Site Allocations and Policies INSERTED: (incorporating IP-One Area Action Plan) development plan document.

-- 8.220 With a growing population in Ipswich, several of the GP practices are currently looking to relocate, merge, expand or even all three.
+- 8.224 Where other healthcare sites become available for re-use, the Council will wish to be satisfied that they are not needed for other community uses before considering non-community uses.
+This is because it is difficult to find sites for such uses and once they are lost they are extremely difficult to replace. - 8.225 With a growing population in Ipswich, several of the GP practices are currently looking to relocate, merge, expand or even all three.
 This process of adaptation could continue over the plan period.
-Allocations that include healthcare facilities will be made in the IP-One Area Action Plan and Site Allocations and Policies development plan document to deal with known needs now.
+Allocations that include healthcare facilities will be made in the DELETED: IP-One Area Action Plan and Site Allocations and Policies INSERTED: (incorporating IP-One Area Action Plan) development plan document to deal with known needs now.
 For needs that emerge later in the plan period, the Council will seek to direct such uses to the town centre and district and local centres as these are the most accessible locations.
-Such locations are likely to result in less potential disturbance than in an entirely residential area and the centres could benefit from linked trips. - 8.221 This policy supports plan objectives 9 and 10.
+Such locations are likely to result in less potential disturbance than in an entirely residential area and the centres could benefit from linked trips. - 8.226 This policy supports plan objectives 9 and 10.